MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 Database performance can affect the performance and scalability of an application.
 It's important to test the performance of your database to ensure it's optimized.
 Some key considerations include choosing the right cloud region, connection pooling, cache-aside pattern, and optimizing queries.

-**Test network hops.** Moving an application to the cloud can introduce additional network hops and latency to your database.
-You should test for additional hops that the new cloud environment introduces.
+**Test network hops.** Moving an application to the cloud can introduce extra network hops and latency to your database.
+You should test for extra hops that the new cloud environment introduces.

 **Establish a performance baseline.** You should use on-premises performance metrics as the initial baseline to compare application performance in the cloud.